balance3840/test-projects/login-project/readme.md

 # Login

-> This project provides an endpoint to authenticate a user.
+> This project written in Symfony 5 provides an endpoint to authenticate a user.

 # Requirements